HoloArchivists/hollow_memories/archiving_livestreams.md

 	channel (string): Full name of the channel the livestream is on upload_date (string): Technically stream date (YYYYMMDD)
 ```
 > You can add `~\` at the start of `-o` as a shortcut to your home directory (eg. C:\Users\anon).
-Using `.\` will save it to the current directory of the Command Prompt.

 > Using the filename `[%(channel)s][%(upload_date)s] %(title)s (%(id)s)` is preferred when gathering large amounts of video as it makes the video files more searchable.

-* The `-r <integer>` flag is used to retry re-check if the stream is up every <integer> seconds.
+* The `-r X` flag is used to re-check if the stream is up every `X` seconds.
 This is useful for waiting for scheduled livestreams.

-* The `--threads <integer>` flag is used to set the number of threads to use for downloading audio and video fragments.
-The total number of threads running will be `<integer>` * 2 + 3.
-Main thread, a thread for each audio and video download, and `<integer>` number of fragment downloaders for both audio and video.
+* The `--threads X` flag is used to set the number of threads to use for downloading audio and video fragments.
+A sane number for this would be something between 2 and 8.
+The total number of threads running will be `X` * 2 + 3.
+Main thread, a thread for each audio and video download, and `X` number of fragment downloaders for both audio and video.
 Due to Python limitations the ytarchive will never use more than a single CPU core.
-Setting this above 5 is not recommended.
+Setting this above 8 is not recommended.
+Default is 1.

 * The `-t` flag is used to embed the original stream thumbnail in the downloaded video file.